Help parents navigate and become knowledgeable in the

 Consult with parents, school districts, school building administration and staff, etc.

 My Consulting and Advocacy grew out of two grass root parent support groups I created and facilitated.
 Both groups grew to become a self-sustaining entity.
-I provided to parents the information and resources I acquired and studied over time regarding the special/gifted educational needs of children.
+I provided to parents the information and resources I acquired and studied over time regarding the exceptional and gifted educational needs of children.

 My consultation was sought out by parents for their child's individual needs, and by community entities for assistance in their operations.
 I have worked very close with all levels of education from Superintendents to teaching staff.
-I have been a member of several School District advisory committees for Special Education, as well as a committee member for General Education, Policy review and District Strategic Planning for Special education.
+I have been a member of several School District advisory committees for Exceptional Education, as well as a committee member for General Education, Policy review and District Strategic Planning for Exceptional/General Education.
 I am also an appointed member of the Colorado Special Education Advisory Committee (CSEAC).

 I consult in person, via telephone/video conferencing in several areas, to include; IEP Process/Content, Measurable Goals, Progress Monitoring, Data Collection, Service Provision, Behavior Plans, Evaluations and Eligibility Reports, Resources, Creative Problem Solving and Executive Function.